God’s cloud invades Solomon’s temple – 2 Chronicles 5:2-14

 A God of love is a God of relationship – and not a distant relationship, but a close one.
 Those who have experienced divine intimacy will tell you that there is nothing they would want more.
 In this post I use the account of the cloud filling Solomon’s temple to make some points about how churches and their worship teams can facilitate divine intimacy.
 If you are not familiar with the story of the cloud you may want to read the Scripture above before continuing.

-As the priests withdrew in anticipation the musicians were called to lead worship, and what a great group they were!
-They had cymbals players (their percussion), they had harpists (their pianists), they had lyre players (their guitarists) and trumpeters (most likely using various sizes of trumpet with different tones).
+So the priests withdraw in anticipation and then the musicians are called to lead worship, and what a great group they have!
+They have cymbals players (their percussion), they have harpists (their pianists), they had lyre players (their guitarists) and trumpeters (most likely using various sizes of trumpet with different tones).
 This sizable orchestra joined with hundreds of voices and began to sing “His love endures forever” (12-13).
 Awesome!
 But also interesting!
 Israel’s expectation here is that God will come when they worship in song.
 Maybe you’ve noticed he does that.
 Have you ever wondered why God responds to our music?
 I believe it has something to do with his desire for us to express our hearts or our inner-most being.
 Jesus said “Love the Lord your God with all your heart” (Mt 22:37) and he also said “God is spirit, and his worshipers must worship in the Spirit and in truth” (Jn 4:24).
 Music and song helps us to express what is deep within us.
 Poetical lyrics give part of that expression and music completes it.
 Music adds mood – it goes beyond what is possible with mere words.
-Let me illustrate.
+Let me explain.

 Facilitating mood is very different from hype.
 Hype is about group pressure.
-When worship leaders expect everyone to clap, dance and shout regardless of what they are feeling – that is hype.
-When we facilitate mood we just provide an ideal environment for a person’s heart to be expressed, but the individual decides if they want to participate.
+When worship leaders expect everyone to clap, dance and shout regardless of what individuals are feeling – we have hype.
+When we facilitate mood we just provide an ideal environment for the heart to be expressed, but the individual decides if they want to participate.
 So the musician may provide a joyful tone, or a repentant tone, or an intimate tone, and if the individual finds that mood is in them they will express it.
 But if it does not match what is in their hearts then they don’t.
 Worship must be real.
 It must be “in the Spirit and in truth.”
-Anything else is mere performance.
+Anything else is merely a performance.

 The Scriptures tell us that when the cloud filled Solomon’s temple, “the priests could not perform their service because of the cloud, for the glory of the Lord filled the temple” (14).
 I wonder if God’s presence had come upon the priests in such a way that they were broken or even floored and so they could not continue?

 This is important for worship leaders to think about.
 When the congregation is at an intimate place and God’s presence is being felt we need a different language, we need a more personal means of expression.
 In fact it helps sometimes to change the words of songs to enable this.
-But song writers should think of this too.
-If you are composing an intimate song you must keep the lyrics in the first-person – it must be “I, We and You” and not “They and He.”
+But song writers should think of this.
+If you are composing an intimate song we must keep the lyrics in the first-person.
 And if the lyrics are going to be intimate, then the music should be too.
 When we are in the cloud there is no desire to jump, dance and party, all we want to do is kneel at his feet.
 Upbeat music has no use at this point, everyone just wants to be still.
 And it is here that we start to sing those close-up and personal songs like “Father you are my portion in this life” or “Into your hands I commit again” or “I’m giving you my heart and all that is within.”
-This is where love ballades facilitate intimacy.
+This is where love ballades facilitates intimacy.

 The other day I asked someone who had decided to join our church why they did not choose a different one that they had visited, and they said “Because that church only has three songs and then we are all told to sit down.
 How can you get into worship with just three songs?”
 And I had to agree, I would struggle with that too.
 We need to structure our services to facilitate divine intimacy, people are hungry for it.